AbramsGroup/HTPolyNet/docs/source/example-tutorials/3-VE-STY/monomers.rst

             41    15    40    1
             42    15    41    1

-    The next thing we consider is how to create the :ref:`reaction dictionaries <dgeba_reaction_dictionaries>` necessary to describe the crosslinking chemistry.
+The next thing we consider is how to create the :ref:`reaction dictionaries <ve_reaction_dictionaries>` necessary to describe the crosslinking chemistry.